dynamomobile/Workbench-iOS/Readme.md

 ## CSV

 CSV is a small demo of using a Google Sheet to supply some data for the app.
 There is also a second usage of a Google Sheet supplied CSV file.
 Actually the second tab from the same sheet, which is used at compile time in a build phase step.

+## Callout

+Callout is a small demo showing information callouts for the things on a page.
+The are created via a Callout propety in InterfaceBuilder.
+The field should contain a string with two part seperated by a colon.
+Before the colon there can be an id token which is used to track which callouts has already been presented.
+After the colon there can be the string, or a string lookup key to be used as the callout text.